andrew-l-miller/andrew-l-miller.github.io/content/_index.md

       text: |-
         Developing innovative ways to search for neutron stars and to probe the existence of dark matter primordial black holes using gravitational waves

-        I apply a range of qualitative and quantitative methods to comprehensively investigate the role of science and technology in the economy.

-        Please reach out to collaborate 😃
+        Please reach out to collaborate
     design:
       columns: '1'
   - block: collection